When a solid body is moved through a fluid (gas or liquid), the

 the object through the air, and (c) those associated with the air

-Geometry has a large effect on the amount of drag
+Geometry has a large effect on the aerodynamic forces

 generated by an object.